Alberto Diamante

+"Rattlesnake Point" has received numerous accolades at various film festivals around the world.

 Diamante graduated from York University with a degree in English and Film.
 He went on to direct a few short films before venturing into features.

 His screenplay, Skin, was a finalist at several international screenwriting competitions, including in London and New York City.

 He is a fully accredited Italian court interpreter and has interpreted for many Italian filmmakers at the Toronto International Film Festival, including Nanni Moretti, Gabriele Salvatores, Roberto Benigni, Carlo Verdone, Paolo Sorrentino and many others.

 He speaks Italian, English and French.